CleanCut/cleancut/README.md

 # 💖 Show Your Support

-If you would like to support me, you can do so via [GitHub Sponsors].
+If you would like to support me, you can do so via [GitHub Sponsors] or [Patreon]

 [Patreon]: https://www.patreon.com/nathanstocks
 [GitHub Sponsors]: https://github.com/sponsors/CleanCut